 This content is taken from our 2020 and 2021 story map features on Decolonizing Thanksgiving.
-We have included new content for the 2022 year.
 Check out the full story map here.

 Each Thanksgiving, EchoX staff, Board members, and DIGITIZE youth members curate media, music, and resources discussing both contemporary and historical issues that Indigenous Americans have faced in the past and continue to face today.

 *Note: the opinions expressed here are representative of individual staff members and may not reflect EchoX as a whole.

 In 2020, we dedicated our story map to healing from the pandemic and hope you will learn about the important healing history of the jingle dress.

 National Congress of American Indians | The History of the Jingle Dress

 Sierra Red Bow, Community Engagement Director (Oglála Lakȟóta, enrolled Oglala Sioux Tribe)